 I have also been the unfortunate victim of many accidents and had more than my fair share of scrapes and bruises, I have almost drowned (twice) in Thailand and have had to endure dengue fever in India.
 I have been the victim of attempted muggings in south America.
 I have been caught up in a civil revolution in Cairo, seen natural disasters up close and been in the vicinity of a terrorist attack.
 I have even had a cat save my life in Egypt!

 Have these incidents changed my mind and forced me to think of the world as a dangerous place full of things that can kill me?
 No!
 They have become some of my best damn travel stories!

 And it is important to remember that these experiences are so outweighed by the positive ones that they would not even be considered as a percentage.

-All these things have taught me in over fifteen years of travelling the world is that despite a few risky situations the world is still a very safe place in general, that sometimes shitty things just happen to good people and that I am an awesome god damn superhero who can deal with anything the world throws at me!
+All these things have taught me in over twenty years of travelling the world is that despite a few risky situations the world is still a very safe place in general, that sometimes shitty things just happen to good people and that I am an awesome god damn superhero who can deal with anything the world throws at me!

 Is this masculine bravado?
 Ego?

 It is a mindset that refuses point blank to be afraid.
 A mindset in the best British Bulldog tradition that puts myself to the hazard and refuses to back down.
 A mindset that tells me that all my instincts, my training, my knowledge and my preparation has readied me for anything that the world can throw at me.
 It is a mindset that tells me that despite any risk the world is far more amazing and wonderous than it is dangerous and that the people of every country are mostly good, and I am far more likely to encounter many of them than I am of the ones who wish to do me harm.